Hakeemmidan/custom-promotion-code-cli/README.md

 The more you increase the sample size (i.e. `sample(n)`), the harder it would be to crack your promotion code

-`chars` has 92 unique characters and includes upper-case/lower-case letters, numbers, and special characters (not all possible special characters of course)
+`chars` has 92 unique characters and includes upper-case/lower-case letters, numbers, and some special characters

 Through testing on [security.org](www.security.org), I found that it typically takes 10k+ years to crack these codes.
 But this is not a guarantee.
 You may want to [test it](https://www.security.org/how-secure-is-my-password/) yourself as well